jakubgrzaslewicz/RoomAssetPersistent/README.md

   ```kotlin
   RoomAsset.databaseBuilder(context.applicationContext, MainDatabase::class.java, "MainDatabase.sqlite").build()
   ```
-  Remember to call builder only once using singleton (example in [sample project](sample/src/main/java/jakubgrzaslewicz/pl/roomassetpersistentsample/MainDatabase.kt))
+  Remember to call the builder only once using singleton (example in [sample project](sample/src/main/java/jakubgrzaslewicz/pl/roomassetpersistentsample/MainDatabase.kt))
-  Third parameter of databaseBuilder function should be name of your database.
+  Third parameter of the databaseBuilder function should be the name of your database.
-  Database will be extracted alongside with `.ver` file to databases directory in internal storage of device.
+  Database will be extracted alongside with the `.ver` file to databases directory in the internal storage of device.

 ## Database update
-1. To update database file extracted to user's device just change content of `.ver` file in zip package located in `assets/databases` to whatever you want (I suggest to use just a number and increment it for every new version)
+1. To update the database file extracted to user's device just change the content of the `.ver` file in a zip package located in `assets/databases` to whatever you want (I suggest using just a number and incrementing it for every new version)
-Library will take over of extracting and replacing process.
+The library will take over the extracting and replacing process.

 License